yiisoft/validator/docs/guide/conditional-validation.md

 ## `skipOnEmpty` - skipping a rule if the validated value is "empty"

 By default, missing/empty values of attributes are validated.
 If the value is missing, it is assumed to be `null`.
-If you want the attribute to be optional use `skipOnEmpty: true`.
+If you want the attribute to be optional, use `skipOnEmpty: true`.

 An example with an optional language attribute: